-The purpose of the Undertaking pursuant to the National Historic Preservation Act (NHPA) is to consolidate all AC-130J FTU qualifications (initial and mission) at one active duty AETC location that already has existing MC-130J maintenance and support.
+The purpose of the Undertaking pursuant to the NHPA is to consolidate all AC-130J FTU qualifications (initial and mission) at one active duty AETC location that already has existing MC-130J maintenance and support.
 In addition, the AC-130J FTU would be combined under one Major Command instead of two, saving operational and instructor resources.
 This consolidation would allow the command to focus on operational mission execution and streamline training pipeline as well as create an AFSOC C-130J Center of Excellence.
 The Undertaking is needed to provide synergies between the Basic Qualification and Mission Qualification training and lower operational costs.
 This Undertaking would include relocation of AC-130J aircraft and training areas, personnel, operation squadron, maintenance squadron, and related construction activities.
-To accommodate the AC-130J aircraft and FTU operations, the Undertaking would require both new construction and modification of some existing facilities at Kirtland AFB.
+To accommodate the AC-130J aircraft and FTU operations, the

+Undertaking would require both new construction and modification of some existing facilities at Kirtland AFB.
 All construction would be located within the Kirtland AFB boundaries.

-The AC-130J is the modern replacement for the aging fleet of C-130 aircraft.
-Addition of the new AC-130J aircraft would add approximately two to three more airfield sorties per training day and would primarily occur Monday through Friday.
-A sortie consists of a single military aircraft from a take-off through a landing.
-With a total of roughly 201 training days per year, this would be approximately 603 sorties per year.
 The AC-130J will operate within special use airspace (SUA) and other existing airspace and training areas already designated for the C-130 flight operations normally conducted out of Kirtland AFB.
 These include the Melrose Range Complex, with supporting SUA (Pecos and Taiban Military Operations Areas [MOAs], and Restricted Areas R-5104 and R-5105), which are also used by C-130 aircraft originating from Cannon AFB in Clovis, New Mexico.
 No new airspace or reconfigurations are needed or proposed to support the relocation of the AC-130J FTU from Hurlburt Field to Kirtland AFB.

 The Area of Potential Effects (APE) for this Undertaking is therefore defined as the areas where ground-disturbing activities, including new construction, building renovations and modifications, building demolitions, and the lands underlying the SUA and other existing airspace and training areas.
 Direct impacts to historic properties within the APE and indirect effects to adjacent historic properties within the viewshed were assessed.
-In accordance with Section 110 of the National Historic Preservation Act (NHPA), five cultural resources inventories have been conducted within the area of potential effects (APE) on Kirtland AFB.
-No archaeological sites were identified.